iselasoria/py-ls/ls-md/py101/functions.md

 print(happy_cat())
 ```
-Nested function make their local variables available to any inner functions.
+Nested functions make their local variables available to any inner functions.
 Since inner functions are at the end of the day, functions and as such they define their own [[scope#scope]], [[variables]] defined in the enclosing inner function will not be available to the outer function.